WikiCoding/spring_completablefuture_threads_contacts_poc/README.md

 ```

 - Now a run a full blocking endpoint.
-After some manual tests I figured out that the servlet thread pool is 10 by default.
+After reviewing the servlet container (Tomcat) configuration, I confirmed that the default servlet thread pool (maxThreads) is set to 10.
 This time around, it didn't fail any request at 97 neither 100 VUs, but I'll rerun my async version with a thread pool size of 10 so it's comparable.
 Also, as expected, the servlet thread is not released after leaving the controller so it actually uses the same thread until the request is finished.
 These were the results from the sync run and also since there's no failures the performance results are much better: